iqtree/iqtree.github.io/doc/Estimating-gene,-site,-and-quartet-concordance-vectors.md

 `'[q1=0.570241231975882;q2=0.17602481596980715;q3=0.25373395205431093;f1=207.567808439221;f2=64.0730330130098;f3=92.3591585477691 7;pp1=1.0;pp2=1.575119358351017E-20;pp3=2.952157354351003E-20;QC=8496;EN=364.0]'/25.4/47.0:0.0055956557`

 But we can use the tree with branch IDs to put any label on a tree.
 An example is in the `change_labels.R` script.
-As written, this script just updates the branch ID labels in the `gcf.cf.branch` tree to show the ID and the three concordance factors (the &#936;<sub>1</sub> values), each labelled with the first letter of the input data (i.e. `g` for genes, `s` for sites, and `q` for quartets), like so.
+As written, this script just updates the branch ID labels in the `gcf.cf.branch` tree to show the ID and the three concordance factors (the &#936;<sub>1</sub> values), each labelled with the first letter of the input data (i.e. `g` for genes, `s` for sites, and `q` for quartets).
 You can run this script like so:

 ```
 Rscript change_labels.R